sap-tutorials/Tutorials/tutorials/ai-core-tensorflow-byod/ai-core-tensorflow-byod.md

     <!-- border -->![img](img/acs/6_3.png)

-After yourGia workflows are synced, your **Scenario** will be automatically created in SAP AI Core.
+After your workflows are synced, your **Scenario** will be automatically created in SAP AI Core.
 The name and ID of the scenario will be same as the one mentioned in your workflows.
 After The syncing, your workflow will be recognized as an executable.

 ### Register model as artifact